Honda Elysion: First generation (RR; 2004)

 The Elysion was offered with either the 2.4 L DOHC direct injection K24A with i-VTEC producing 160 PS or the 3.0 L SOHC J30A V6 i-VTEC producing 250 PS.
 The V6 was also available with "VCM" or Variable Cylinder Management.
 The upper trim level "Prestige" model was available with the J35A V6 used in the Honda Legend, producing 300 PS and available with AWD.
 However, vehicles equipped with all AWD had their engine power reduced to 279 PS.
 For two-wheel drive vehicles, this was more power than that was available in the Toyota Estima, which was quoted to be 280 PS.

-The concept
+Concept

-This MPV was first seen as a concept car called Honda ASM at Tokyo Motor Show in late 2003 and finally made into a production half a year later with some cosmetic adjustments to its headlight, front grill and interior to make it more commercially friendly.
-Officially launched in mid-2004 for Japan domestic market.
+The Elysion was first seen as a concept car called Honda ASM at Tokyo Motor Show in late 2003 and made into a production half a year later with some cosmetic adjustments to its headlight, front grill and interior to make it more commercially friendly.
+It officially launched in mid-2004 for Japan's domestic market.